jewelsjacobs/express-checkout-app/README.md

 ### What else?
 I would have liked to have done interactive video training for every SDK to create samples with buttons.
 Code samples provided.
 I also would LOVE to set up a REPL based training platform like Codeacademy [(Watson API on Codeacademy)](https://www.codecademy.com/learn/ibm-watson)

+# Ideas I Had on how to Engage Developers in PayPal Products
+After 4 years of running a Pair Programming meetup I found the main motivator for developers was to make money.
+Learn how to code for a startup or to get a job.
+PayPal products facilitate financial transactions.
+What if PayPal's Development OutReach reasources / assets focused on helping develolpers use PayPal products to make money?

+There were a couple of ideas I had along these lines:
+* Help developers learn in-demand marketable skills
+* Help developers with tech startups

+## Ecommerce Lab
+I came across this cool site [Hack the Box](https://www.hackthebox.eu/).
+Although it was a subtle delivery, the free service offered role play in title, purpose, complexity and UI design.
+The appealing persona of the "hacker".
+The availability of a networked lab of fully functional VMs gave credability to the hands on experience.
+The progressive difficuly is an excellent learning device not to mention the gamification.
+Learning a marketable skill and feeling cool the whole time.

+My idea was to create a similar environment with a startup mogul role play persona.
+The goal to create a complex full stack e-commerce site built to scale, dynamic SEO and content, marketing analytics, email system integration, the works.
+The goal being scale with customers and products.
+Make lots of $$$$$$.
+The environment would be a lab.
+All of PayPal's products would be utilized.
+Devs would learn a TON of marketable skills and how to make money regardless of whether they choose to use eCommerce or not.